California AB1825 SB1343 Sexual Harassment Prevention Classes

 Spanish Language Options for facilitating SB1343

-We offer our curriculum in Spanish and English.
+Diversity Builder is one of the few training companies offering these classes and curricula in Spanish and English.
 Over 25% of Californians primarily speak Spanish, so to meet the needs of all employees, by having Spanish speaking instructors available to lead the courses.
 We have additional options to meet you where you are, whether it be in a conference room, in the field, or on the factory floor.

 Our bilingual and multilingual trainers speak both English and Spanish languages with native fluency.
 We have other trainers that are professionally fluent in French, Greek, and Dutch.
 Diversity Builder offers online compliant harassment prevention training in English and Spanish versions for employees and supervisors.